 FirstNet in Vermont

 FirstNet and AT&T will continue to work with the State of Vermont as it begins buildout of the network.
-Public safety users already on the AT&T network will have free access to priority calling.
-Call pre-emption for primary users over the AT&T LTE network is also now available.
-AT&T in Vermont will soon have information available for existing and new subscribers about the FirstNet options.
+Public safety users already on the AT&T network have free access to priority calling and pre-emption for primary users over the AT&T LTE network.
+AT&T in Vermont may be contacted for information on FirstNet subscriber options and pricing.
 Public safety is NOT required to use this network, but may choose to subscribe as services, coverage and competitive pricing is developed that may attract users to the network.